Triangle

 Overview

-You will create a class Triangle that represents a triangle on a Cartesian
+You will create a class Triangle that represents a simple triangle on a Cartesian

 plane.
 You are not writing any particular program that uses triangles,

-but the tool that could be used by someone who wanted to write a program
+but a tool that could be used by someone who wanted to write a program

 and use your Triangle class to do it.
 The way you will demonstrate your